exakat/php-dictionary/dictionary/polyfill.ini.rst

 There are polyfills for PHP version, for specific extensions, in case they are not compiled with PHP or component versions.

 There are polyfills available in packagist, like the family of packages ``symfony/polyfill-*``, or manually coded in the sources.

+Polyfills exist for PHP, but also for any framework.

 .. code-block:: php